ilyesarf/py-qPeer/README.md

 ## Usage
 1. Install requirements (`pip install -r requirements.txt`)
+2. Change role to 1, for bootstrap peers in utils.py (line 51)
-2. Launch bootstrap.py on your bootstrap node
+3. Launch bootstrap.py on your bootstrap node
-3. Set bootstrap peerip in main.py (line 56)
+4. Set bootstrap peerip in main.py (line 56)
-3. Launch main.py on your nodes
+5. Launch main.py on your nodes

+## Features
+* Peers don't generate their peerid randomly
+* qPeer uses hard-coded peers just for the first connection.
+For future connections, it uses the other peers it found.
+* qPeer stores peers information securely using cryptographic techniques
+* qPeer messages are secured with RSA & AES

 ## FAQ
 <b>Q: qPeer is stuck/hangs/crashes.</b>